 No request for reinstatement of Certification or Diplomate status or other relief from a revocation, suspension, sanction or other disciplinary action taken or otherwise imposed on a Diplomate pursuant to this Policies and Procedures Manual shall be accepted by the Board for a period of two (2) years after the decision is rendered by the Board, unless the terms and conditions of the sanction imposed by the Board allows for a shorter period within which the former Diplomate may seek reinstatement.

 Requests for reinstatement of Certification or Diplomate status shall be reviewed by the full Board and the Board shall have the sole power and authority to determine whether the information and documentation is sufficient to grant the requested reinstatement.
 Such review will require payment by the former Diplomate seeking reinstatement of the then-current initial Certification application fee.
-The request for reinstatement should be addressed to the Executive Director of the Board at its office in Chicago, Illinois and must be sent by Certified Mail or Overnight Mail.
+The request for reinstatement should be addressed to the Chief Executive Officer of the Board at its office in Chicago, Illinois and must be sent by Certified Mail or Overnight Mail.
 The written request should provide all relevant information, supporting documentation, and must be accompanied by the then-current reinstatement fee.

 Reinstatement will be on a case-by-case basis but, in each instance, the following general criteria will be included as part of the process.

 Any former Diplomate who has not achieved the above requirements shall have 24 months from the time of submitting a request for Reinstatement within which to complete these requirements.
 Thereafter, and if the former Diplomate has not achieved these requirements within this 24-month window, that former Diplomate’s request for reinstatement of Certification shall be denied by the ABPM and such denial shall be made part of the former Diplomate’s electronic file.

 Determinations made by the Board pursuant to this subsection 5.7 shall be binding on the Board and the former Diplomate and not subject to further review.